kunalshrivastavapune25/my-notes/AWS/developer/dojo 1.md

 * Use DynamoDB Batch Operations API for GET, PUT, and DELETE operations.
 * Enable DynamoDB Streams.
 * Upgrade the EC2 instances to a higher instance type.
-Correct

 For applications that need to read or write multiple items, DynamoDB provides the BatchGetItem and BatchWriteItem operations.
 Using these operations can reduce the number of network round trips from your application to DynamoDB.
 In addition, DynamoDB performs the individual read or write operations in parallel.
 Your applications benefit from this parallelism without having to manage concurrency or threading.

 The batch operations are essentially wrappers around multiple read or write requests.
 For example, if a BatchGetItem request contains five items, DynamoDB performs five GetItem operations on your behalf.
 Similarly, if a BatchWriteItem request contains two put requests and four delete requests, DynamoDB performs two PutItem and four DeleteItem requests.
 In general, a batch operation does not fail unless all of the requests in the batch fail.
 For example, suppose you perform a BatchGetItemoperation but one of the individual GetItem requests in the batch fails.
 In this case, BatchGetItem returns the keys and data from the GetItemrequest that failed.
 The other GetItem requests in the batch are not affected.
-Hence, the correct answer is to use DynamoDB Batch Operations API for GET, PUT, and DELETE operations in this scenario.
+* Hence, the correct answer is to use DynamoDB Batch Operations API for GET, PUT, and DELETE operations in this scenario.
 Upgrading the EC2 instances to a higher instance type is incorrect because the network overhead is the one that affects application performance and not the compute capacity.
 This is due to multiple read and write requests performed as single operations on DynamoDB, instead of a Batch operation.
 Enabling DynamoDB Streams is incorrect because a DynamoDB stream is just an ordered flow of information about changes to items in an Amazon DynamoDB table.
 When you enable a stream on a table, DynamoDB captures information about every modification to data items in the table.
 Apparently, this feature does not solve the application issue where there is a large volume of data being processed one by one, and not by batch.
 Refactoring the application to use DynamoDB transactional read and write APIs is incorrect because the Amazon DynamoDB transactions feature just simplifies the developer experience of making coordinated, all-or-nothing changes to multiple items both within and across tables.
 Transactions provide atomicity, consistency, isolation, and durability (ACID) in DynamoDB, enabling you to maintain data correctness in your applications easily.
 Take note that every transactional read and write API call consumes high RCU and WCUs, unlike eventual or strong consistency requests.
 Hence, this entails a significant increase in costs which contradicts the requirements of the scenario.